Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 Building a webclient module
 ===========================

 When you've finished the server module it's time to build a web client.
+Please note that the reviews are being added in the second part of this tutorial and that they fall outside the scope of this document.
 We're going to create a 3 column responsive layout with a Genre filter, artist list and artist detail view.

 .. figure:: /_static/developer/building-a-webclient-module/artist-detail-desktop.png
    :width: 100%